openstack/openstack-manuals/doc/contributor-guide/source/docs-review.rst

    built manuals to see how the change will look on the web page.
 For a new patch, it takes some time before Jenkins checks appear on the Gerrit page.
 You can also `build the patch locally`_ if necessary.
 #.
-Click *Review* to vote and enter any comments about your review,
+Click *Reply* to vote and enter any comments about your review,
-   then click *Publish Comments*.
+   then click *Post*.

 .. note:: The patch with WorkInProgress (WIP) status needs additional work
           before it gets merged.
 Therefore, you may skip such a patch and